muralibala/identitybpa/aws-config/README.md

+# Instructions to configure secure site with AWS ELB

 ## Assumptions
 1. Certificate for your domain has been requested via AWS certificate Manager
 2. You have created a Security group for your load balancer with Inbound rule that allows any source to connect to the ELB via port 443